forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### USA
+#### Observations
 * Spring 2020:
   * Strict measures in many areas
-  * High number of severe cases in densely populated areas in the North (e.g. New York)
+  * High number of severe cases in densely populated areas mainly in the North (e.g. New York)
 * Summer 2020: Moderate to high number of severe cases in the urban centres of the Sun Belt.
 * Autumn 2020: High number of severe cases starting where the winter comes first: Central North and at high altitude e.g. in Colorado.
 * Early to Mid Winter 2020/2021: High case numbers in many states (less severe cases where the winter is warmer)
 * Mid to Late Winter 2021: Cases start decreasing.
-Likely due to adapting measures to airborne transmission.
-  > There's a helpful [aerosol FAQ](#marr-aerosol-faq) from the US advisors which I came across when reading a [CO2 sensor usage recommendation](#stocker) from the Swiss taskforce, which is itself a worthy read.

-  In sensible indoor situations masks and ventilation and allowing outdoors gastronomy and shopping (e.g. New York) => people are and meet outdoors.
 * Spring 2020:
   * Restrictions are lessened in many states.
   * A large vaccination program which likely reduces the number of severe cases.
-  * Especially in the Southern states, a key reason for low cases are likely the warming temperatures.
+  * A key reason for low cases are likely the warming temperatures, especially in the Southern states.

+#### Possible causes
+* Decline starting early January 2021: Likely due to adapting the protection measures to airborne transmission after peaks around thanksgiving.
+E.g. masks and ventilation and allowing outdoors gastronomy and shopping (e.g. New York) => people are and meet outdoors.
+The measures were adapted to the local situations.
+  > There's a helpful [aerosol FAQ](#marr-aerosol-faq) from the US advisors which I came across when reading a [CO2 sensor usage recommendation](#stocker) from the Swiss taskforce, which is a worthy read in itself.

 ### South Americas
 <!--